bao-project/bao-docs/source/development/doc_guidelines.rst

         cd ~

-Moreover, you can also create a highlight a text segment with a code block.
+Moreover, you can also highlight a text segment using a code block.
 To achieve this, you just need to selected ``none`` as the "programming language".

 .. code-block:: rest